<< Go back to Posts

 It took me some time to figure out that the name of the keyboard was registered, but not the PID/VID…

-Running the software with sudo and reading the documentation helped to make the software run.
+Running the software with sudo and reading the documentation helped me get the software running.

 From GUI to CLI

-The software help you to configure some effect, but it is very manual, even if you can save some config.
-I wanted to have a command line tool that let me configure with function the effect, not with a color picker.
+The software helps you configure some effects, but it is very manual, even if you can save some config.
+I wanted a command-line tool that lets me configure the effects with functions, not with a color picker.

-I got recently a Claude subscription.
-I gave it the task to create a python wrapper that allows me to interact only with my keyboard (I am not interested with the other keyboards, I have a single computer).
+I recently got a Claude subscription.
+I gave it the task of creating a Python wrapper that allows me to interact only with my keyboard (I am not interested in other keyboards; I have a single computer).

 Prompting Claude Code